theoJA/learning-React-Native/README.md

 An app made solely for learning authentication in React Native through Firebase.

 ### tech_stack:
-An interactive list app that focuses on using Redux for storing and manipulating data within the app.
+An interactive, collapsible list app that focuses on using Redux for storing and manipulating data within the app.

 ---